 During evaluation it is also important to be mindful of the impact this imbalance has on the metrics.
 For example in a binary classification task, if 94% of the target values are 1, then the accuracy would be 94% if the model always predicted 1.
 In this case it is best to use metrics that balance precision and recall, such as AUC or F1-score.
 The confusion matrix can also help to identify this type of failure.

-Some modeling parameters need to be adapted to the characteristics of the data, otherwise they could lead to slower training time, possible data leakage or overfitting.
+Some modeling parameters need to be adapted to the characteristics of the data, otherwise they could lead to slower training time, possible data leakage, overfitting or creation of a model learnt on an inaccurate data representation.

 Outlier detection: The mini-cluster size threshold may be too high with respect to the training dataset size.
 Training might fail.
 Consider using a smaller value.